Skip to main content

 Enrollment closed.
 Waitlist open.

-What Is Solo Stylist Society?
+What Is the Solo Stylist Society Community?

 Some weeks you are packed.
 Other weeks you are staring at a half-empty calendar trying to figure out what went wrong.
 You post something on Instagram, maybe run a deal, and wait.

 Clients come in but they do not rebook.
 Or they rebook once and disappear.
 You keep starting over instead of building on what you already have.
+Research shows that independent stylists who lack a structured rebooking system lose up to 40% of first-time clients after the initial appointment.

 You know you should raise your prices but you are scared everyone will leave.
 So you stay where you are, making just enough to cover your booth rent and bills, with nothing left over.
+Studies indicate that most booth renters undercharge by 20 to 35% compared to what their actual cost of chair plus expenses requires.

 The problem is not your skill.
 You are good at your craft.
 The problem is nobody ever taught you how to run the business side.
+Hair school covers cutting and color — it does not cover the Freedom Rate formula, cancellation policies that hold, or how to clone your best clients.

-What You Get Inside Solo Stylist Society
+What You Get Inside the Solo Stylist Community

 • 01